civerjia/Proton-Bragg-Peak-Fit/README.md

 \end{align}
 $$

-z denotes the depth in cm. there are 4 parameters in bortfeld funtion $R_0, \sigma, \epsilon, \Phi_0$ and we can guess a good initial points from the table provided by bortfeld.
+z denotes the depth in cm. there are 4 parameters in bortfeld funtion $R_0, \sigma, \epsilon, \Phi_0$ and we can guess a initial points from the table provided by bortfeld.
 ```
 z = (1:64)*0.291; % depth in cm
 [vmax,idx] = maxk(idd,k);